 Electronic HID Ballast

 Hatch Metal Halide ballasts are designed to operate ceramic metal halide lamps and certain quartz lamps depending on ballast model.
 Please review the specifications and contact your local Hatch representative with further questions.

-The T Point is the spot on the ballast that is the hottest area.
-This area is where thermal couplers should be placed when doing a heat test.
+The T Point is the spot on the ballast that becomes hottest during normal operation.
+This is the point where thermal couples should bonded when performing a thermal test.

 Yes, Hatch recommends remote mounting of pulse or probe start ballasts no further than 5 feet and HPS ballasts no further than 10 feet.
 This is because as lamps age and environmental conditions change, lamps may be more difficult to strike, resulting in performance problems.

 No, Hatch electronic CFL ballasts will only operate 4-pin lamps.

 The maximum design temperature that we recommend for our ballasts 70C at the T Point with a 25C ambient.
 If the expected application is in a high temperature environment, please contact Hatch for assistance in selecting an appropriate ballast.

 A thermal couple should be bonded to points closest to the lamp and the “T” point.
 A 3-4 hour soak time should be allowed for the system to reach thermal equilibrium.

 Ensure both red wires are connected individually to the same filament and both blue wires are connected individually to the other filament.